 3. Constantly update the promos and remove expired offers

 You can obtain these banners after you login to your affiliate account.
 These would come with your affiliate code embedded in the banners or links.
 You can then proceed to post the banners or text links on your site.
-Once the customers click on the banner, you would earn a certain percentage if they purchase from the site within 30 days.
+Once the customers click on the banner, you would earn a certain percentage if they purchase from the site within the stipulated days.

 Note: In order to earn a substantial amount, you must have a high volume of targeted traffic, ie visitors who are ready to buy.